EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Removed any dependency to the RSS feeds served from https://www.yikesplugins.com, which could potentially cause issues if the servers are ever down.
 * Refactored the database creation function, and swapped out the field types - to support older versions of PHP (<v5.3).
 * Added new filter to allow users to alter who can view/access the admin dashboard widgets - `yikes-mailchimp-admin-widget-capability`
+* Added a new filter (`yikes-mailchimp-user-already-subscribed-error`) allowing the 'already subscribed' error message to be filtered.
+* Added a new template tag (`[email]`) which can be used in the already subscribed response, to display the user entered email back in the response.
+* Added a new template tag (`[link][/link]`) which can be used to wrap text in the 'update profile' link, allowing users to create a custom response & link.

 = Easy Forms for MailChimp 6.0.5.5 - April 5th, 2016 =
 * Fixed incompatibility with the avada theme options page.